Skip to main content

 }

-Also, move the import statement for the account entity from the ft-library to the module.rell file.
-Adding it to the module.rell file makes sense as all files in the module can access it.
+Now, the import statement for the account entity from the ft-library is shifted to the module.rell file.
+This arrangement allows all files within the module to access it:

 src/news_feed/module.rell